tensorflow/java/tensorflow-framework/tensorflow-data.md

 to run the computations.
 In graph mode, datasets can be iterated over using the `DatasetIterator` abstraction, and a while loop.

 Once the iterator is initialized, repeated calls to `Session.run` will populate the components with new values, until all elements have been retrieved.
-After this, `Session.run` will result in an `IndexOutOfBounds` exception.
+After this, `Session.run` will result in a `TFOutOfRangeException`.

 Note that the make-iterator operation can be re-run to re-initialize the iterator, to iterate over the dataset a second time.